-Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we have evaluated the effectiveness of the design and operation of our disclosure controls and procedures as of June 30, 2006, and, based on their evaluation, our principal executive officer and principal financial officer have concluded that these controls and procedures are effective.
+Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we have evaluated the effectiveness of the design and operation of our disclosure controls and procedures as of September 30, 2006, and, based on their evaluation, our principal executive officer and principal financial officer have concluded that these controls and procedures are effective.
 On January 6, 2006, we hired Michael D. Centron as our Vice President and Chief Financial Officer.
 We relocated our headquarters on February 15, 2006 from Portland, Oregon to Foster City, California, and on that date we terminated the employment of our financial controller.
 Temporary accounting facilities were established during this transition period.
-Our accounting procedures and disclosure controls and procedures have changed during this period, and management believes that disclosure controls and procedures have been adequately maintained during this period and that reporting controls and procedures have been improved.
+Our accounting procedures and disclosure controls and procedures have been adequately maintained during this period and that reporting controls and procedures have been improved.
 There has been no change in our internal control over financial reporting that occurred during our most recent fiscal quarter that has materially affected or is reasonably likely to materially affect our internal control over financial reporting.